This chapter has a few specific applications:

 YOU KNOW IT DON’T COME EASY

-For the average American, The Program is very difficult.
-For those with a colon problem, it’s almost impossible: Candida and other organisms are gonna crave their little milk and sugar fixes.
-But it’s counterproductive to think you can take some magic bullet like Intestinal Cleansing Formula and all your colon problems will be gone in a week.
+For the average American, The Program is easy to understand, a little difficult to complete.
+For those with a colon problem, it’s a little discipline: Candida and other organisms may crave their little milk and sugar fixes for the first few days.
+But it’s counterproductive to think you can take some magic bullet Intestinal Cleansing Formula and all your colon problems will be gone in a week.
 The only way that’s going to happen is when a lifestyle change, involving all the above steps, allows your body to heal itself.
+A little inconvenient retracing.

 Major forces are today being marshalled against your right to choose non-mainstream techniques like colon cleanses.
 You can do it; you just can’t learn about it.
 So who’s driving the bus here?
 Who controls the health of your body?

 Garrett, Laurie — The Coming Plague— 1996 Penguin New York

 Parrilli, G— “Changes in intestinal permeability to lactulose induced by cytotoxic chemotherapy” —Cancer Treat Rep 1982Jun;66(6):1435-1436